-Zack Greinke (10/21/83) is a versatile pitcher who currently plays for the Houston Astros.
+Zack Greinke (10/21/83) is a versatile pitcher currently playing for the Houston Astros.
 He’s a six-time All-Star and earned six Golden Glove awards between 2014 and 2019.

-There aren’t many to choose from, but here are three of the most popular Greinke rookie cards that have recently sold at auction.
+There aren’t many to choose from, but here are three of the most popular Greinke rookie cards recently sold at auction.

-The 2002 Bowman Draft is a basic option, while there’s also a Gold parallel.
+The 2002 Bowman Draft is a basic option, with a Gold parallel.
 It has a large landscape image of Greinke clutching his mitt, with no other discernible features.
 The reverse reads;

 “Resume: Considered one of the closest high school prospects to the majors in the 2002 draft… Completed his senior year with a 9-2 record and a 0.55 ERA… Walked just eight against 116 strikeouts.